+West Basin shall be authorized to enter into swaps (including amendments, terminations, novations or other changes) only after certain determinations as required by statute have been made by the Board of Directors.
 West Basin shall be authorized to enter into swaps only with qualified counterparties.
 Qualified counterparties shall be determined pursuant to the criteria set forth in this Policy.